ElijahKotyluk/commercejs-nuxt-webhooks/README.md

 }
 ```

 Once you've created your confirmation page, go back to your `BillingDetails.vue` component at `components/BillingDetails.vue` to edit the submit method to now dispatch the `captureCheckout` action to the store and push to the confirmation page route using the order id as the route slug.
-Once you've completed this step it is now a good time to test out your app and make sure everything is working properly, don't forget to test using ngrok to be sure your webhook is working.
+Once you've completed this step it is now a good time to test out your app and make sure everything is working properly.
+Don't forget to test using ngrok to be sure your webhook is working.

 ```js
 // components/BillingDetails.vue

 ...
 submitOrder() {
   ...